fantasycalendar/FoundryVTT-Sequencer/README.md

 `.wait(1000)`

-Simple function, it makes the sequence wait at this section for as many milliseconds as you pass to this method.
+Simple function, it makes the sequence wait after the last section for as many milliseconds as you pass to this method.

 ### Effect

 `.effect()` or `.effect(inFile)`

-Declares the start of an effect section to be played through FXMaster.
-From here onwards until `.done()` is called, you'll be working on the Effect object (ie, Then, and Wait does not work here).
+Declares an effect to be played through FXMaster.
+Until you call `.then()`, `.effect()`, `.sound()`, or `.wait()`, you'll be working on the Effect object.

 #### File